 Some of the more common bad guys include Klebsiella, Proteus, H. pylori, Giardia, Pseudomonas, Citrobacter and Cryptosporidia, among others.
 While a full blown infection is much more obvious and serious (even fatal), dysbiotic imbalances can involve multiple organisms in relatively small amounts.
 Doctors, for example will often see thrush in the throat and mouth after antibiotic treatment.
 Dysbiosis often occurs after long periods of weak or compromised digestion.
 When digestion is compromised, hydrochloric acid, pepsin, or pancreatic digestive enzymes are low and they fail to sterilize food entering the system.
 As often occurs in elderly patients, this allows the bad guy crabgrass to begin to seed your intestines.

-Other causes of intestinal dysbiosis include weakened immunity, alterations in intestinal pH, infections and exposure to chemicals.
+Other causes of intestinal dysbiosis include weakened immunity, alterations in intestinal pH, infections and exposure to chemicals and antibiotics.
 The small intestine is normally relatively free of bacterial overgrowth, but bad guys can also colonize this area.
 As abnormal fermentation increases, the symptoms such as gas, bloating, and diarrhea begin to emerge.
-Over time, as the mucosal barrier erodes, toxins enter the bloodstream there may be allergy, loss of mental clarity, moderate to severe fatigue, inflammation and muscle pain.
+Over time, as the mucosal barrier erodes, toxins enter the bloodstream there may be allergy, loss of mental clarity, moderate to severe fatigue, inflammation, stiffness and muscle pain.
 This is a very real and frustrating problem for patients that conventional physicians often overlook.
 In severe cases it can even be debilitating.
 For example, as I mentioned, it is one of the hidden causes of chronic fatigue syndrome.

 The Good Guys Fight Back